-Students must complete a minimum of 91 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a grade of 'C' or better.
+Students must complete a minimum of 91 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the AAS Baking and Pastry Arts degree is awarded.